Programs

 We are offering 1.5 hours of continuing education credit for LCSW's, LPC’s, and LMFT’s.
 After registration, email info@jungdallas.org for certificates of attendance.

-Join us via Zoom for Dean Schlecht’s workshop with audience questions on Saturday, September 13, 2025, at 9:30 a.m.
-Central Daylight Time.
+Join us via Zoom for Dr. Literski’s workshop with audience questions on Saturday, February 14, 2026, at 9:30 a.m.
+Central Standard Time.

 General Registration: $45.00